mist64/ccgmsterm/README.md

 ## Known Bugs

 * [#5](https://github.com/mist64/ccgmsterm/issues/5): XMODEM (and possibly PUNTER) transmission may be broken for UP9600 devices
+* [#10](https://github.com/mist64/ccgmsterm/issues/10): XMODEM/1K may fail for SwiftLink cartridges with a real 6551 chip

 ## Changes since CCGMS Future 0.1